rossta/rossta.github.com/source/blog/2015-12-02-use-inverse_of.md

 **Set the `:inverse_of` option wherever you can.**

-Yeah, Rails will try hard to do automatic inverses on your behalf, but leaving it up to Rails adds uncertainty.
+Yeah, Rails will try hard to do automatic inverses on your behalf, but **leaving it up to Rails adds uncertainty**.
 The uncertainty makes me uncomfortable.

 Here's an opportunity to reduce the chances that a name change or a Rails upgrade will introduce unexpected behavior to your application.
 I don't really want to write tests to be sure I'm not unintentionally generating a "N+1" queries for my associations.
 I want to make it easier to introduce other changes into my app later.

 **Beware of the gotchas**: `:inverse_of` will only work with `has_many`, `has_one`, and `belong_to` associations which must also not contain `:conditions`, `:through`, `:polymorphic`, and `:foreign_key` options.